Kuru (disease): Prion

 The infectious agent is a misfolded form of a host-encoded protein called prion (PrP).
 Prion proteins are encoded by the Prion Protein Gene (PRNP).
-The two forms of prion are designated as PrPc, which is a normally folded protein, and PrPsc, a misfolded form which gives rise to the disease.
-The two forms do not differ in their amino acid sequence; however, the pathogenic PrPsc isoform differs from the normal PrPc form in its secondary and tertiary structure.
-The PrPsc isoform is more enriched in beta sheets, while the normal PrPc form is enriched in alpha helices.
-The differences in conformation allow PrPsc to aggregate and be extremely resistant to protein degradation by enzymes or by other chemical and physical means.
+The two forms of prion are designated as PrPC, which is a normally folded protein, and PrPSc, a misfolded form which gives rise to the disease.
+The two forms do not differ in their amino acid sequence; however, the pathogenic PrPSc isoform differs from the normal PrPC form in its secondary and tertiary structure.
+The PrPSc isoform is more enriched in beta sheets, while the normal PrPC form is enriched in alpha helices.
+The differences in conformation allow PrPSc to aggregate and be extremely resistant to protein degradation by enzymes or other chemical and physical means.
 The normal form, on the other hand, is susceptible to complete proteolysis and soluble in non-denaturing detergents.

-It has been suggested that pre-existing or acquired PrPsc can promote the conversion of PrPc into PrPsc, which goes on to convert other PrPc.
+It has been suggested that pre-existing or acquired PrPSc can promote the conversion of PrPC into PrPSc, which goes on to convert other PrPC.
 This initiates a chain reaction that allows for its rapid propagation, resulting in the pathogenesis of prion diseases.